Pushkal-vashishtha/ososwebassignment/README.md

 # React Native Product App

-A simple e-commerce product app built with React Native.
+A simple e-commerce product app built with React Native and Expo.
 This app allows users to browse through products, view details, and add items to their shopping cart.

 ## Features